k21971/EvilHack/doc/evilhack-changelog.md

 - Remove restriction of casting targeted/area of effect spells on the plane of water
 - Prevent non-wizards from receiving a cornuthaum as a sacrifice gift
+- Change critera for which body armor is allowed to be worn whilst having wings